AppCraftTeam/appcraft-auth/README.rst

-10. If you want to use authentication based on VK access token, 'social_django' in INSTALLED_APPS (the package will be already provided with appcraft_auth other requirements) After having specify all settings related to that package https://pypi.org/project/social-auth-app-django , include in social auth pipelines  appcraft_auth pipelines::
+10. If you want to use authentication based on VK access token, add 'social_django' in INSTALLED_APPS (the package will be already provided with appcraft_auth other requirements) After having specify all settings related to that package https://pypi.org/project/social-auth-app-django , include in social auth pipelines  appcraft_auth pipelines::